natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [14]: match.group(2)
     Out[14]: ''

-If group describes a part of the template and there are more than one match, the method displays the last match:
+If group describes a part of template and there are more than one match, method displays the last match:

 .. code:: python